Religion in Estonia: Pentecostals and Charismatics

-Religious revivals from the 1870s culminated in Pentecostal movements in Estonia.
-Foreign missionaries from Sweden and Finland brought full fledged Pentecostalism to Estonia in the 1920s.
+Foreign Pentecostal missionaries from Sweden and Finland brought full fledged Pentecostalism to Estonia in the 1920s.
 In 1873, the Swedish Evangelical society, the Evangelical Homeland Foundation sent missionaries to Estonia at the request of the Lutheran clergy of the Coastal Swedes.
 These missionaries, Thure Emmanuel Thoren and Lars Osterblom started the revival among the coastal Swedes.
 The Revivalists broke from the Lutheran Church in 1880.
 The revival movement had spread to Western Estonia and they were called Ridala in 1879.
 The revival brought more charismatic activities such as jumping, clapping, dancing and speaking in tongues.
 In the later part of the 1960s, the activities of the Finnish missionaries brought charismatic Pentecostal revival in the evangelical Christian Churches and the Baptist in Tallinn.
 The healing ministry in the 1970s has had a great impact on the charismatic movement in the Soviet Union.

 The Estonian Christian Pentecostal Church is the biggest Pentecostal Church in Estonia.
 It was started in 1989.
 There are also the Association of Estonian Evangelical Christian Pentecostal congregations, the Association of Estonian Christian Free Churches and many other independent churches.
 There seems to be little written history about the Pentecostal and charismatic Christianity in Estonia.
 Most of what is known about Pentecostal and charismatic Christianity comes from the memoirs of Evald Kiil (1997) who began his profession as a Pentecostal preacher in the 1930s.
 It is estimated that in the 1930s there were about 200 to 2000 Pentecostals in Estonia.
 The 1934 population census of Estonia indicates there were 191 people were Pentecostals, 459 were Free Gospel Churches and 306 were Revivalists.
 The 2011 population census of Estonia puts the total number of people belonging to Charismatic and Pentecostal Churches to about 5,256.

-Baptists, Methodists, Moravians

-In 1884, the German Baptist pastor Adam Schiewe performed the first baptism of faith in Estonia.
-The Baptist church became one of the fastest growing churches in the years that followed.
-The Seventh-Day Adventists started in 1897.
-The Methodist movement has been present in Estonia since 1907.
-Currently the Estonian Methodists operate as the Estonian Methodist Church.
-The arrival of the Moravian Movement in the first half of the 18th century laid the spiritual foundation for the revivals that followed.
+Other Christians

+Among other Christian denominations whose teachings lie outside mainstream Christian traditions, The Church of Jesus Christ of Latter-day Saints or Mormons are known in Estonia.
+In 1987, a Finland Mission president had been blessed to begin work in the Baltic states and Russia, that is, during the late Soviet era.
+In October 1989, he sent two missionaries into Estonia.
+By December four Estonians had been baptized and till April 1990 one hundred people else.

+From Estonia it went to the neighbour countries.
+The LDS Church in Estonia gained formal recognition on 29 June 1990, and was reregistered in 1994.